 Can You Paint Over Spray Primer?

-You can only paint over water-based spray primer.
-Oil-based spray primer will repel any coating that is not oil-based.
-Water-based spray primer allows any type of paint to stick.
+You can paint over water-based spray paint, but you can’t over oil-based spray paint because it will repel any coating that isn’t oil-based.
+Water-based spray paint allows all types of paint to stick.

 Most spray paint and primers are oil-based, so you can’t paint over them with a water-based finish.
 This is because oil-based finishes have a glossy moisture-resistant and rigid layer that prevents penetration.